 5. Responsibilities under the Policy

-The College as data controller has a corporate responsibility to implement and comply with data protection legislation.
-In determining the purposes for which, and the manner in which, personal data is processed, the College must adhere to the six Data Protection Principles (“the Principles”) as set out at Article 5 of the GDPR.
+The College as data controller, has a corporate responsibility to implement and comply with data protection legislation.
+In determining the purposes for which, and the manner in which personal data is processed, the College must adhere to the six Data Protection Principles (“the Principles”) as set out in Article 5 of the GDPR.
+These six principles are:

 These six principles are: